Life Insurance for Vyvanse users.

 Can I qualify for life insurance after I’ve been prescribed Vyvanse?

-Because Vyvanse is a prescription medication that is primarily used to help treat those suffering from ADHD, in our experiences here at IBUSA, what we have found is that most (if not all) life insurance companies aren’t necessarily going to “automatically” discriminate against someone from having been prescribed it in the past.
+Because Vyvanse is a prescription medication that is primarily used to help treat those who have ADHD, in our experiences here at IBUSA, what we have found is that most (if not all) life insurance companies aren’t necessarily going to “automatically” discriminate against someone from having been prescribed it in the past.
 Which then begs the question….

 Why do life insurance companies care if I’ve been prescribed Vyvanse?